 Up to 30 square meters of floor area usually does not need permission.
 Up to half the area of a garden.

 If you want an occasional-use structure, then a lower-cost and lesser insulated building may suffice.
-If you plan to use it year-round, then invest in a building with good insulation and low-cost appliances as both will help recoup your investment.
+However If you plan to use it year-round, then invest in a building with good insulation and low-cost appliances.
+Both will help recoup your investment.
 If noisy inside or need to be very quiet inside, then consider upgrading the acoustic insulation.
 We recommend a physical Cat 6 internet supply over less reliable WiFi.

 Most buildings less than 2.5m high can be within 2 meters of a boundary without considering planning.
 As well as ‘kerb appeal’ of the front facade, consider the view out and how the sun can affect glare and heat ingress inside.

 Some are.
 Look for timbers from sustainable sources, the best insulation in walls, windows and doors and general quality that will ensure the building lasts.
 Modern base systems such as ground screws and pads can help avoid the movement of many tonnes of waste moved from site and new materials arriving.
 More locally sourced materials and recycling of waste materials will help reduce your carbon footprint too.